joefavergel/llm-information-extraction/README.md

 ## About

-`llm-information-retrieval` is a Python library for training, testing and reporting of the FTL-Pricing predictive models.
+`llm-information-extraction` is a Python library for training, testing and reporting of the FTL-Pricing predictive models.
 This `Python` library is designed to training and generate the machine and deep learning models that predicts base transportation cost of FTL modality in United States & Canada.

 ---

 ## Features

-`llm-information-retrieval` is built on `Python 3.11` with [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/) and [scikit-learn](https://scikit-learn.org/stable/), [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/), [plotly](https://plotly.com/python/)  among others, to preprocess the data, build the machine learning models, and visualize the results.
+`llm-information-extraction` is built on `Python 3.11` with [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/) and [scikit-learn](https://scikit-learn.org/stable/), [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/), [plotly](https://plotly.com/python/)  among others, to preprocess the data, build the machine learning models, and visualize the results.

 For development, the library use: